carlfranklin/MobileDnr7/README.md

 }
 ```

 `PerformSelectShowForPlayList` checks to see if the show specified by `ShowId` is in the `SelectedPlayList.Shows` list.
-If not, it adds it and saves the `SelectedPlayList` to storage.
+If not, it pulls the show from AllShows, adds it, and saves the `SelectedPlayList` to storage.

 Next, we need to determine whether to show the **SELECT** and **REMOVE** buttons.
 Let's start with **SELECT**.